 (2) The Commissioner shall then determine a Science Achievement Index for each public school in the State.
 The Science Achievement Index is a number between 0-250 that is computed for Science for a subgroup by summing the number of continuously enrolled students who scored at Level 2, plus the number of continuously enrolled students who scored at Level 3 multiplied by 2, plus the number of continuously enrolled students who scored at Level 4 multiplied by 2.5 (numerator), and dividing this result by the greater of the number of continuously enrolled students in the subgroup with valid test scores or 95% of continuously enrolled students (denominator).
 The result of this division is then multiplied by 100.

-- (3) The Commissioner shall then compute the Weighted Average Achievement Index, which is a number between 0-250 that is computed as the weighted average of the ELA, Mathematics, and Science achievement indices. - (4) The Commissioner shall then rank order schools based on their performance on the Weighted Average Achievement Index. - (5) Each elementary/middle school will then be assigned a Weighted Average
+(3) The Commissioner shall then compute the Weighted Average Achievement Index, which is a number between 0-250 that is computed as the weighted average of the on the Weighted Average Achievement Index.